NikoSeanPascual/calculator-website/README.md

 9. Mobile responsiveness - make it look the same when you open it on phones
 10. Export passwords - be able to download the password as .txt

-### NOTE:
-The link of the live demo isn't updated yet so wait for it